What is Inflammatory Bowel Disease?

 Photo by MarVistaVet

-Somewhere in the course of this work up, ultrasound of the abdomen is generally recommended.
+Somewhere in the course of this workup, an ultrasound of the abdomen is generally recommended.
 Ultrasound is able to image and enable sampling of areas within the belly that cannot be accessed by endoscopy.
 The texture of the liver and pancreas are evaluated and the size of the mesenteric lymph nodes, which serve the bowel, are examined.
 The layering of the bowel is also evaluated to see if it is thickened, as is more typical of IBD, or more disrupted as with intestinal cancer such as lymphoma.
 Since cancer is a consideration for most adult animals with chronic intestinal disease, this kind of imaging is particularly valuable and if any unusual textures or even masses are discovered, they may be needle aspirated for analysis.

 After all the Testing for Other Diseases